Dzierzan/Dark-Forces-Voxel-Pack/README.md

 # Installation

 The Force Engine doesn't support voxels at the moment.
-It is planned for version 1.12.
+It is unknown when voxel support will be fully implemented but for now it's planned for 2024.

 # Media